 This rare, autosomal recessive disorder is often confused semantically with craniometaphyseal dysplasia.
 Affected people are clinically normal, apart from genu valgum, although scoliosis and bone fragility occasionally occur.

-The diagnosis is usually made when x-rays are done for an unrelated reason.
+The diagnosis of metaphyseal dysplasia is usually made when x-rays are done for an unrelated reason.
 X-ray changes are striking.
 Long bones are undermodeled, and bony cortices are generally thin.
 Tubular leg bones have gross Erlenmeyer flask flaring, particularly in the distal femur.
 Pelvic bones and thoracic cage are expanded.
 However, the skull is esentially spared.